skorasaurus/dtparking/README.md

 data set of parking lots in Downtown Cleveland that are publicly accessable.

-These are simply derived from OpenStreetMap so license is ODBL.
+The geographic data is simply derived from OpenStreetMap so the license is ODBL.

+Code is CC0.